shxhzhxx/rbTree/README.md

-**Also , you need to obey some programming manners to make it works.**
+**Also , you need to obey some programming manners to make it work.**

 * Do not call node.mutex_lock() , ever.  map.get() already locked the node it returns , you need not do it yourself .
 Once you called node.mutex_unlock()  ( which you should call after you have done your work with this node ) , you shouldn't call node.mutex_lock() again .
 * Do not perform any operations on the node until you get the lock .